geobro1992/flarapaima/README.md

 ### Contents
 **Scenario 1** - illegal harvest is proportional to fish abundance and fishing pressure is unknown.
-The scripts to run and evaluate models are provided in the "IPM/ih_prop" folder.
+The scripts to run and evaluate models are provided in the "_IPM/ih_proportional_" folder.\
 **Scenario 2** - illegal harvest is proportional to fish abundance and fishing pressure is known.
-The scripts to run and evaluate models are provided in the "IPM/multinomial" folder.
+The scripts to run and evaluate models are provided in the "_IPM/multinomial_" folder.\
 **Scenario 3** - illegal harvest is unrelated to fish abundance and fishing pressure in unknown.
-The scripts to run and evaluate models are provided in the "IPM/ih_constant" folder.
+The scripts to run and evaluate models are provided in the "_IPM/ih_constant_" folder.